Grill And Smoker Setup And Firing Up (1 Page, 18 Articles)

 By:

-Here's everything you need to know about smoking meat with wood logs, including working with different styles of barbecue pits and wood ovens and using different types of wood logs.
+Here's everything you need to know about smoking meat with wood logs, including working with different styles of barbecue pits.

 By:

-Here are the tested tools and tips to make the most of your Weber Smokey Mountain, arguably the most popular and best rated bullet style smoker on the market.
-This comprehensive guide covers everything from seasoning the smoker to proper fire building techniques as well as reviews of the top products for the WSM.
+This guide covers everything from seasoning the smoker to proper fire building techniques as well as reviews of the top products for the WSM.

 By:

-Take a look at the Pit Barrel Cooker (PBC), an amazing smoker and grill.
-We give you all the tips, tricks, and techniques you need to get the best bbq out of it.
+Take a look at the Pit Barrel Cooker, an amazing smoker and grill.
+We give you all the tips and tricks you need to get the best BBQ out of it

 By:

-How to build a barbecue pit for cooking a whole hog from concrete block (cinder block), including illustrated plans with dimensions and various designs
+How to build a barbecue pit for cooking a whole hog from concrete block, including illustrated plans with dimensions and various designs.

 By: